tanyongkiam/cake_lpr/README.md

 Running `make` will build the the proof checker `cake_lpr`

-To use the proof checker (this string is printed when `cake_lpr` is run with no arguments):
+This help string is printed to stdout when `cake_lpr` is run with no arguments:

 ```
 Usage: cake_lpr <DIMACS formula file> <Optional: LPR proof file> \